inverseproblem/PestoSeis/JOSSpaper/paper.md

 - performing some basic seismic processing for exploration seismology
 - plotting various input and output data related to the problems above.

-This package allows anybody interested in playing around or gaining a more profound understanding of certain aspects of seismology to do that in a simple yet rigourous way.
+This package allows anybody interested in playing around or gaining a more profound understanding of certain aspects of seismology to do that in a simple yet rigorous way.

 # Package Content

 Logically, the `PestoSeis` is split into tree categories:

-1. Traveltimes and rays using `ttimerays`
+1. Traveltimes and rays using `ttimerays`;
-2. Seismic wave propagation using `seismicwaves2D`
+2. Seismic wave propagation using `seismicwaves2D`;
 3. Seismic processing using `to be added`.

 Each one of these categories considers a specific use case and provides a variety of functions tailored to solve problems within the considered application.